derek-knox/Coding-For-Designers/book/JavaScript/Mindset.md

 When reading, the goal is to scan for functions.
 You are looking at both their names and their nested structure.
 JavaScript programs are simply a tree of functions and thus a tree of scopes.
 Identifying the names and nesting of functions helps you understand the structural shape of the program.
 Grasping the program shape (or a subset of the program shape) helps you understand where you want to zoom in next.

 When authoring, the goal is the same.
-If starting with no code you'll lack program shape, so this is only important when adding new code.
+If starting with no code you'll lack program shape, so this is only important when adding new code to existing code.
 When code already exists, this effort determines the target location for the code you plan to add.
 It can be difficult to select the location correctly the first time so don't stress.
 This fact is why we'll explore the *refactor early and often* mantra soon.

 Grasping the function names and their nested structure (program shape) is vital.
 We will cover their three fundamental use cases in the *Functions* section that soon follows.
 Once a particular function is of enough interest, you enter zoom level 2.